twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * High-Logic mirrored the installer in its own domain derived from the program name up to version 6.1.

 ## Unregistered version limitations
-If registration is not performed during or within the grace period or fails because of an illegal or invalid registration key, the following restrictions will be imposed on the version number:
+If the program detects it is an unregistered copy or if registration is not performed during or within the grace period or fails because of an illegal or invalid registration key, the following restrictions will be imposed on the version number:
 * All versions – `TSPLASHFORM` is shown on startup. `TMAINFORMFONTCREATOR` will display a word in the title bar (version 5.0 & above) and the registration information in `TABOUTDIALOG` or `TABSTRACTABOUTDIALOG` states that the program is unregistered.
 After a grace period of 30 days, the message shown in `TSPLASHFORM` is replaced with messages stating that the grace period is exceeded and encourages the user to uninstall or buy the program.
 In version 6.0 & above there is a menu to register or buy the program in `TMAINFORMFONTCREATOR`.
 * 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, `TSHAREWAREFORM` is shown when pressing **Start** in `TSPLASHFORM`.
 However, the program otherwise functions normally.
 * 4.0 (2003-05-16) until 5.0 (2005-01-12) – After a grace period of 30 days, the program cannot be used at all unless it is registered.
 * 5.5 (2006-05-30) and 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode.
 The reduced functionality varies based on whether the program is in the grace period or not.
-In this case, fonts cannot be tested (version 6.0), installed or exported, OpenType collections cannot be extracted from the **Tools** menu and tested fonts won't be automatically hinted.
+In this case, fonts cannot be tested (version 6.0), installed or exported, OpenType collections cannot be extracted and tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) until 11.5.0.2430 (2018-12-05) – The program will create subsetted versions when testing, installing or exporting fonts.
-After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted from the **Tools** menu.
+After a grace period of 30 days, the program will enter a reduced functionality mode, where font projects cannot be saved, fonts cannot be tested, installed or exported and OpenType collections cannot be extracted.
+This corresponds to the `CheckLicenseNotGood` function used by `OnShowDisabledMessage`.
 * 12.0.0.2543 (2019-07-10) until 13.0.0.2643 (2020-05-19) – The program will replace `.notdef` and many glyphs with the company's logo in generated fonts.
-After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported.
+After a grace period of 30 days, the program will enter a reduced functionality mode, where font projects cannot be saved, fonts cannot be tested, installed or exported and OpenType collections cannot be extracted.
+This corresponds to the `CheckLicenseNotGood` function used by `OnShowDisabledMessage`.

 ## Windows version compatibility
 | Operating system              | Latest version |